 One of the decisions faced by anyone that wishes to have a cloud presence is what will be moved to the cloud, why, and whether or not there is a service that can be used instead of using virtual machines.
 Give The Virtualization Practice’s case, we plan on moving our customer facing VMs to the cloud, but what are those machines?
 The most important are a Web Server with a split LAMP stack, a Mail Server, and DNS.

 The OpenStack Governance Model is changing to remove the dominance of Rackspace by establishing an independent foundation.
 We were very critical of the old model, so we spoke to Rackspace to understand what was happening.

 The OpenStack conference 2012 is full of OpenStack fans, aficionados, developers, and companies making a business using the ecosystem.
-However, I kept hearing that OpenStack was a replacement for VMware.
+However, I kept hearing that openstack was a replacement for VMware.
 So why is this even a possibility, and why did Rackspace and now HP build public clouds using this technology?
 The easy answer is to save money.
 But is that the only answer?
 What is OpenStack and why is it becoming important?

 Citrix has given up Project Olympus which was based on the Open Source OpenStack platform in favor of its own Open Source CloudStack initiative (formerly known as Cloud.com), which it is contributing to the Apache foundation and has re-licensed under the partner-friendly Apache Open Source license (rather than the GPL).